dinez-production/kit_dinez/DATABASE_MIGRATION_GUIDE.md

   - pending_orders
 - ✅ Updated foreign key constraints
 - ✅ Ran Prisma database push to sync schema
+- ✅ Verified only `users` table remains in PostgreSQL
+- ✅ Confirmed all indexes and constraints are clean

 ## Code Changes